 BADLANDS NATIONAL PARK

 Drive just 50 miles east of Rapid City, and you’re truly in another world.
 Badlands National Park is a 244,000-acre experience you won’t find anywhere else, with unmatched scenery that just might make you wonder if you’ve stepped onto another planet.
 Vast and endlessly fascinating, a visit to the dramatically striated rock formations of the Badlands is a must for your Do Big Things vacation and the perfect complement to a visit to Mount Rushmore.
-Featuring a 60-mile stretch of rugged terrain that is as colorful as it is desolate, as well as mixed grass prairie, geologic formations like the Badlands Wall, fossils and mind-blowing night skies, the experience is a standout among Rapid City parks and monuments, and an ideal place to celebrate the wonders of nature during the 2016 National Park Service Centennial.
+Featuring a 60-mile stretch of rugged terrain that is as colorful as it is desolate, as well as mixed grass prairie, geologic formations like the Badlands Wall, fossils and mind-blowing night skies, the experience is a standout among Rapid City parks and monuments, and an ideal place to celebrate the wonders of nature.

 Finding real evidence of wonder is reason enough to visit, yet the experience is known to inspire on other levels as well.
 When architect Frank Lloyd Wright visited here in 1935, he wrote, “I was totally unprepared for that revelation called the Dakota Badlands.
 What I saw gave me an indescribable sense of mysterious elsewhere – a distant architecture, ethereal, an endless supernatural world more spiritual than earth but created out of it.”